Counseling & Psychological Services

 Our daily lives have a certain rhythm or balance.
 Emotional balance involves everyday stress, both positive and negative.
 We have good times like a wonderful dinner with family and bad times like an awful day at work or school.
 But for the most part, we stay in a familiar range of equilibrium or balance.

 When things happen to us that are not part of what we see as normal, we can be in a state of crisis.
-What happened in Haiti is a perfect example of such a traumatic event that can throw us off our rhythm.
-It can be difficult to make sense of such a profound tragedy.
+However, learning of unexpected and often overwhelming news, such as that of a national disaster, school shooting, the death of a peer serve as perfect examples of such a traumatic events that can throw us off our rhythm.
+It can be difficult to make sense of such profound tragedies.

-As we have all watched this situation unfold, it is easy to be traumatized by such a catastrophe event.
-No one is ever prepared to be a victim and for the most part, it is unexpected.
-Given this event we can have a crisis reaction.
+It is easy to be traumatized by a catastrophic event.
+No one is ever prepared, and for the most part, it is unexpected.
+Given this event, we may have a crisis reaction.
 This is normal even though it may not seem so.
 There are many reactions to a crisis, which can be grouped into four main categories:

 - Confusion in thinking

 - Lowering of all higher cognitive functions

 - Dizzy spells

 - Rapid breathing